vittominacori/eth-token-recover/README.md

 ## Motivation

 There are lots of tokens lost forever into Smart Contracts (see [OMG](https://etherscan.io/address/0xd26114cd6ee289accf82350c8d8487fedb8a0c07) token balances).
 Each Ethereum contract is a potential token trap for ERC20 tokens.
-They can't be recovered so it means money losses for end users.
+They can't be recovered, so it means money losses for end users.

 ## Install